"What

 of our neighbors pickup truck.

 Back around the buildings corner!
-Now he added counting to his
+Now his prayers included

 The count reached 13.
 The engine stopped.
 The gas tank, the pickup, and

-the apartment building were still intact.
+the building were all intact.
 A final prayer: "Thank you, God!!!"

 Once wed been driving across Colorado all day.
 My four older